rzhang451/keepup/functions.md

   Exercice Profile: Total Exercice Time, Total Exercice Day, Total Consumption(kilocalorie), History:(Running, Walking, Bicycling, Musculation).

-2.Level Test Xinqing
+2.Level Test
   A serial of test that defines your actual level of exercise, such as runing VMA test or body strength test.

-3.Course search engine Ranyi
+3.Course search engine

   Users can search the exercies they want to practice.

-4.Exercice Recomendation Xinqing
+4.Exercice Recomendation

   Choose the part you want to train: abdomen, arm, leg, entire,  intensify training, strentch according to your actual level obtained in the level test.